openHPI/TeachingTeamGuidelines/docs/06-quiz-design.md

 	- Question with four answers to chose from:
 		- 2 answers are correct,
 		- 2 answers are wrong.
 		- The teaching team decided to award this questions with 4 points.

 	- Student one:
 	   - Marked two answers as correct.
 	   - Both of the answers have been marked as correct by the teaching team as well.
-	   - ==> Student one will receive 4 points.
+	   ==> Student one will receive 4 points.

 	- Student two:
-	   - Marked one answers as correct.
+	   - Marked one answer as correct.
 	   - The answer has been marked as correct by the teaching team as well.
-	   - ==> Student two will receive 2 points.
+	   ==> Student two will receive 2 points.

 	- Student three:
       - Marked two answers as correct.
       - One of the answers is correct, the other one is wrong.
-      - ==> Student three will receive 0 points.
+      ==> Student three will receive 0 points.

  	- Student four:
       - Marked two answers as correct.
       - Both answers are wrong.
-      - ==> Student four will receive 0 points.
+      ==> Student four will receive 0 points.